asmataamallah25/Quicksort-optimized-vs-basic/README.md

 ## Quick overview of Quicksort
 Quicksort is a divide-and-conquer sorting algorithm:

-  1- Choose a pivot element in the array.
+1. Choose a pivot element in the array.

-  2- Partition the array into two parts:
+2. Partition the array into two parts:

-      . elements less than the pivot
+   - elements less than the pivot
-      . elements greater than or equal to the pivot
+   - elements greater than or equal to the pivot

-  3- Recursively apply Quicksort to the left and right parts.
+3. Recursively apply quicksort to the left and right parts.